 3. Can teething cause the baby to reject the bottle?

 If your baby refuses a bottle and cries, it could be caused by pain.
+If a 10 months baby suddenly refuses a bottle it could be a different reason than a 2-month-old.
 Teething could be the cause of this sudden bottle refusal.
 When a new tooth is coming in, their gums are sensitive, and they feel some pressure.
 The sucking motion can intensify the pressure and cause them more pain.

 If you suspect your baby is teething, try cold milk.
 Cold milk can help soothe their gums and help with the teething pain, making it easier for them to suck on the bottle.